-It's relatively easy to care for and nonabrasive, although it can scratch.
-As it's a natural material there will be natural marks inherent in wood like pitch pockets and marks.
+Wood is nonabrasive and relatively easy to care for, although it can scratch.
+As it's a natural material, there will be pitch pockets and marks found in the wood.
 It's also important to note that hardwoods, as opposed to softwoods, have much greater durability and longevity.

 If you don't like the natural look of wood and prefer a modern style, a glass top table might be for you.
 Glass is the perfect option if you want your space to feel clean and sleek.
 It will also visually expand the room and is easily cleaned with Windex.
 It's difficult but possible to scratch, and we do recommend a furniture protection plan if you're considering a glass top table.

-There are also other materials to consider such as granite and marble.
-They're a good option for a modern home, but both require protection and refinishing occasionally.
+There are also other materials, such as granite and marble, to consider.
+They're great options for a modern home, but both require protection and refinishing occasionally.